How to File a Bar Complaint Against Your Attorney

 TL;DR

 Find your state bar's complaint form online.
 Gather all communication records, court documents, and billing statements.
 Write a specific factual complaint with dates and what went wrong.
-Submit and expect 6-12 months for resolution.
+Submit and expect several months for resolution.

 You've tried everything.
 You've called.
 You've emailed.
 You've sent certified letters.
 And your attorney still won't return your calls, hasn't done any work on your case, and your court date is approaching fast.